mareuter/opsim_docker/README.md

-# opsim_docker
+# Docker for OpSim
-Home for creating a Docker image of the LSST Operations Simulator
+This is the home for creating a Docker image of the LSST Operations Simulator.